-The narrow-scope amendments to IAS 1 clarify that the classification of liabilities depends on the rights that exist at the end of the reporting period.
+In January 2020, the IASB issued narrow-scope amendments to IAS 1 clarify that the classification of liabilities depends on the rights that exist at the end of the reporting period.
 The expectations of the entity or events after the reporting date will not affect the classification.
 The amendments also clarify the meaning of 'settlement' of a liability in the context of IAS 1.